mkaszubowski/reefpoints/source/posts/2016-03-23-the-thing-about-red-green-refactor-nobody-talks-about.md

 **RED** **GREEN** **REFACTOR**

 This process has been drilled into our head for over ten years.
-The goal is to push to to writing better software by ensuring that only what you have spec'd out is implemented.
+The goal is to push to writing better software by ensuring that only what you have spec'd out is implemented.
 The problem however is when you're in new territory.
 In order to write proper tests you need to have an understanding of the system it is spec'ing.
 If the implementation of